Samyakshrma/Voice_Assistant/README.md

 ### **README.md**

-# Azure Speech API FastAPI Service
+# AI Assistant based on Azure & FastAPI Service

 This is a FastAPI-based service that integrates with **Azure Cognitive Services Speech API** for speech-to-text and text-to-speech functionalities.